soncrayon/tarot-backend/notes.md

-The user should then be able to either "refresh" the reading and start again or save the reading; relatedly, users should be able to re-draw a card that's already been draw by simply clicking a "Draw" button again.
+The user should then be able to either "refresh" the reading and start again or save the reading; relatedly, users should be able to re-draw a card that's already been drawn by simply clicking a "Draw" button again.

 A user should be able to access all of their stored readings (stored in the backend) from a dedicated